dustinpfister/blog_posts/_posts/js-regex-exec.md

 So there is getting some basic info of the first match of a pattern in a string.
 However what if I want an array of objects for each instance of a pattern match in a string?
 The exec method can be used to make a method that can do just that, and in this section I will be going over a basic starting point for this kind of method.
 In addition I will also go over a few more examples of this kind of method that will start to be a little more refined.

-### 2.1 - A first working examaple of a get all index values method
+### 2.1 - A first working example of a get all index values method

 So say I have a pattern with a global flag set, and a string that has two or more instances of that pattern.
 What I want is an array of objects that each have an index property for the starting index value for each instance of the pattern in the given string.
 The exec method can be used in conjunction with a loop such as a while loop to keep looping, calling exec each time until a null value is returned.
 Each time a pattern is found the result can be pushed to an array, building this array of results for each match.